 Comments will be immediately removed that are:

-- promote services or products (non-commercial links that are not relevant to the blog post or comment are acceptable).
+- promoting services or products (non-commercial links that are not relevant to the blog post or comment are acceptable);

 If a moderator deletes a comment, they will post a public comment of explanation.
 This is not meant to embarrass people, but it is a way to visitors to learn what is acceptable and what is not and, if we do not say anything publicly, everyone will wonder what happened.